Eskdale Valley

 Here are a some useful links that you might find helpful in planning your walking and hiking adventures:

-Cycling is a personal passion of ours.
+Cycling is a passion of ours.
 At Eskdale Retreat you’ll find secure bike storage for up to 16 bikes and proper bike washing facilities.
 You’ll also find ski style boot dryers and a dedicated drying room.
 After a fabulous day on the bike, pull off your boots and wet gear, leave it out to dry in time for the next adventure and jump in our hot tub (or river!).

 If, like us, you love the euphoric rush of wild swimming and bathing in natural river pools, then we don’t think you will find a better place in the UK than Eskdale and the surrounding hills.
 We are spoilt for choice.